hirle/temperature/README.md

 ## Software

 Temperature is made with NodeJS.
 It runs as a service.
 It uses a postgres database to persist the data.

-### Prerequisites

-#### Install NodeJS

-At the time of writing, NodeJS LTS is 12.18.1.
-You may want to adapt the version number.

-`curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash -`
-`sudo apt-get install -y nodejs`

-#### You need a postgres db

-Maybe `sudo apt install postgresql -y`

-### Download temperature

-Go on (https://github.com/hirle/temperature/releases/latest), download the latest release and expand the tar gz.

-### Prepare the execution
+### Deploy

-`npm install file:./temperature-model.tgz`
-`npm install`
+An ansible playbook is provided.
+It deploys roles `httpd`, `postgres` and tasks related to `temperature`.

-### Prepare a config file
+#### Prepare a config file

-Copy the file `config.template.json` as `config.json` and make it yours.
+Copy the file `config.template.json` to `ansible/installs/files/config.json` and make it yours.
 This looks like:
 ```javascript
 {
   "period" : "PT1M",